openPMD/openPMD-standard/EXT_LaserEnvelope.md

 ### Naming Conventions for `mesh record`s (field records)

-The laser pulse is represented as a single complex field $\mathcal{E}$, describing the envelope of the laser electric field:
+The laser pulse is represented as a single complex field $\mathcal{E}$, describing the envelope of the laser electric field, either in temporal representation:

 ```math
    \begin{aligned}